GiuseppeChillemi/Extract_plus/readme.md

 ## Extract+

-It is your first army knife to process your data!
+It is your Swiss Army knife to process your data!

-The principle is simple: instead of providing an additional column position to extract, pass a block rapresenting the target new ROW, where you can express multiple columns taken from the source, process and transform the data using a simple DLS
+The principle is simple: instead of providing an additional column position to extract, use a `block` rappresenting the target new ROW with a descriptive DSL.
+Its syntax is simple: you can express multiple source columns as `integer!`, use `set-words` to mark source columns and transform later the data using code in paren.

 Example:

 ```
+series: [
+	a1 b1 c1
-series: [a1 b1 c1 a2 b2 c2 a3 b3 c3]
+	a2 b2 c2
+	a3 b3 c3
+]
 extract+ series 3 [1 3]
 ```

 This will produce:

 ```
+[
+	a1 c1
-[a1 c1 a2 c2 a3 c3]
+	a2 c2
+	a3 c3
+]
 ```

 But the principle is different from regular `extract`.
-While with it you can provide only columns, here you can provide different data to build each row.
+While with it you can provide only columns, you can provide different data to `extract+` for building each row.

 The command: